aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 The return type is a mapping, because the two arguments of the `match()` function are not (as we have hinted to) limited to being noun phrases.
 They can be simple sentences, compound sentences, etc. The `match()` function needs to return a mapping when comparing together two simple sentences, because its job is to determine if the subject (or object) of the more specific sentence can be substituted into the subject (or object) of the more general sentence.

-Sometimes it is also useful to allow different AST types to compare together, it makes sense, for instance: to able to compare a "genitive phrase" @genitivePhrases to an "implicit phrase" @implicitPhrases.
+Sometimes it is also useful to allow different AST types to compare together, it makes sense, for instance: to able to compare a "genitive phrase" (@genitivePhrases) to an "implicit phrase" (@implicitPhrases).

 It may also make sense to compare a compound sentence (implemented as an "and/or expression") to a simple sentence.